Following

 I furrow my brow.
 “How’d you know that?
 The briefing was supposed to be classified.”

 Kent gives me a sardonic look.
-“C’mon, Axe.
+“C’mon, Dare.
 The only reason Peacekeepers get sent after people is to kill them, protect them, capture them, or take something from them.
 And you obviously weren’t supposed to be protecting them, and killing Masklings doesn’t actually kill them, so that only leaves capture or item recovery.”

 I frown.
 “Well, yes.
 We were supposed to retrieve something that she was hunting down.
 But she punched Blockchain hard enough to send him clear through two walls and across the plaza in front of the museum.
 We weren’t prepared for that level of pushback, and she escaped while we were still trying to regroup.”